Design Build Contractor vs Traditional: Which Saves 30% More?

 Design Build Contractor vs Traditional Construction: Which Saves You 30% More?

-Choosing a design build contractor versus traditional construction is one of the most important decisions you’ll make for your commercial project.
-If you’ve heard the term “design build” thrown around, you might be wondering what it actually means—and more importantly, whether a design build contractor can save you money.
+Choosing a design build contractor versus traditional construction is one of the most important decisions you will make for your commercial project.
+If you have heard the term “design build” thrown around, you might be wondering what it actually means—and more importantly, whether this integrated approach can save you real money.

-The answer?
-A design build contractor typically saves 15-30% on project timelines and delivers significantly better cost certainty.
-Let’s break down both approaches so you can make an informed decision for your next project.
+The short answer is yes.
+The design build method typically saves 15-30% on project timelines and delivers significantly better cost certainty than traditional delivery.
+Let us break down both approaches so you can make an informed decision for your next project.

 Traditional Construction: The Classic Approach

-In traditional construction (also called design-bid-build), the process works like this:
+In traditional construction (also called design-bid-build), the process works in a strict linear sequence:

-- You (or your architect) send those plans to multiple contractors for bids
+- You or your architect send those plans to multiple contractors for competitive bids

-- You select a contractor based on their bid
+- You select a contractor based primarily on their bid price

-The advantage?
-Competitive bidding can sometimes yield lower prices.
+The advantage of this method is that competitive bidding can sometimes yield lower initial prices.
 The disadvantage?
-The architect and contractor work in silos, which often leads to designs that look great on paper but are expensive or difficult to build.
+The architect and contractor work in complete silos, which often leads to designs that look great on paper but turn out to be expensive or difficult to actually build.
+This fundamental disconnect between designer and builder is where budget overruns and costly change orders originate on the majority of traditional projects.

 Design Build Contractor: The Integrated Approach

-With a design build contractor, you get one team that handles both design and construction.
-The architect (or in-house designer) and the construction team collaborate from day one.
+With a design build contractor, you get one team that handles both design and construction under a single contract.
+The architect or in-house designer and the construction team collaborate from day one, creating an integrated workflow that eliminates the communication gaps inherent in traditional delivery.

-This means buildability and budget are considered during the design phase—not after.
-Your design build contractor brings construction expertise to the drawing board, identifying cost-saving opportunities before plans are finalized.
+This means buildability and budget are considered during the design phase—not after the drawings are complete.
+Your design build team brings construction expertise to the drawing board, identifying cost-saving opportunities and potential constructability issues before plans are finalized.
+According to the Associated General Contractors of America, this integrated approach has become the fastest-growing project delivery method in the commercial construction industry.

 The Real Comparison: Design Build Contractor vs Traditional

 A design build contractor typically saves 15-30% on project duration.
 Why?
 Because design and preconstruction overlap instead of happening sequentially.
-While traditional projects wait for complete drawings before starting anything, design build teams can begin site work, permitting, and procurement while design details are being finalized.
+While traditional projects wait for complete drawings before starting anything, the integrated team can begin site work, permitting, and procurement while design details are still being finalized.

 Cost Certainty

 Traditional construction often results in budget surprises.
-The contractor sees the final design and finds issues that require expensive changes.
-A design build contractor integrates cost feedback throughout the process, so you know what you’re getting into early—when changes are cheap.
+The contractor sees the final design and finds issues that require expensive changes through formal change orders.
+A design build contractor integrates cost feedback throughout the entire process, so you know what you are getting into early—when changes are cheap and easy to implement rather than costly and disruptive.

 Single-Source Accountability

 In traditional construction, when something goes wrong, the architect and contractor point fingers at each other.
-With a design build contractor, there’s single-source accountability.
-One team owns the outcome completely.
+Neither party wants to absorb the cost of the problem, and the owner gets stuck in the middle managing the dispute.
+With a design build contractor, there is single-source accountability.
+One team owns the outcome completely, which means problems get solved faster and disputes over responsibility simply do not happen.

 Simplified Communication

-You have one point of contact instead of managing multiple relationships.
-This alone can save hours of your time every week and reduce miscommunication that leads to costly errors.
+You have one point of contact instead of managing multiple relationships between architects, engineers, and separate construction firms.
+This alone can save hours of your time every week and dramatically reduce the miscommunication that leads to costly errors, rework, and schedule delays on traditional projects.

 When to Choose Each Method